• Skip to primary navigation

 6. Blanch 5 ounces of asparagus (for decorating the top of the lasagna).
 In the same pot of boiling water, add 5 ounces (150g) of asparagus, and blanch for approximately 1 minute until it's turned bright green.
 Immediately remove the asparagus from the boiling water, and drop them into a bowl of ice water for 2 minutes just until they are cooled through and no longer cooking.
 Remove them from the ice water, pat dry, and slice each asparagus spear in half vertically (from top to bottom).
 Set aside until ready to decorate the assembled lasagna.

 7. Assemble the lasagna.
-Assemble the lasagna by adding a ladle of béchamel and spreading it out onto the bottom of a lasagna dish (or 9×13 inch baking dish) and start building the remaining layers as outlined below ending with the halved asparagus spears to decorate the top of the lasagna. *for step-by-step photos of lasagna assembly scroll to the end of the post.
+Assemble the lasagna by adding a ladle of béchamel and spreading it out onto the bottom of a lasagna dish (or 9x13 inch baking dish) and start building the remaining layers as outlined below ending with the halved asparagus spears to decorate the top of the lasagna. *for step-by-step photos of lasagna assembly scroll to the end of the post.

-• tomato sauce, Grana Padano, lasagna noodles, béchamel, 1/2 of the chopped asparagus + crispy prosciutto mixture, tomato sauce, Speck, Grana Padano, mozzarella, lasagna noodles, all of the zucchini crema, tomato sauce, Grana Padano, last 1/2 of the chopped asparagus + crispy prosciutto mixture, torn pieces of speck, lasagna noodles, béchamel, tomato sauce, mozzarella, Grana Padano, end by decorating with the blanched asparagus spear halves.
+• tomato sauce, Grana Padano, lasagna noodles, béchamel, ½ of the chopped asparagus + crispy prosciutto mixture, tomato sauce, Speck, Grana Padano, mozzarella, lasagna noodles, all of the zucchini crema, tomato sauce, Grana Padano, last ½ of the chopped asparagus + crispy prosciutto mixture, torn pieces of speck, lasagna noodles, béchamel, tomato sauce, mozzarella, Grana Padano, end by decorating with the blanched asparagus spear halves.

 8. Bake the lasagna.
 Cover the lasagna tightly with aluminum foil and bake in a preheated 350°F/176°C oven for 50 minutes.
 Remove the aluminum foil and bake uncovered until bubbling and golden brown on top (about 10-15 minutes more).
 Allow the lasagna to rest for 15 to 20 minutes before serving.
 You may also turn on the broiler to brown the top, but be sure to stay and keep an eye on it so it doesn't burn.
 Enjoy!

-MealPrep Lasagna: Bake it, Portion it, Freeze it, Reheat + Repeat.
+Meal Prep Lasagna: Bake it, Portion it, Freeze it, Reheat + Repeat.

-Like any lasagna recipe, this is a favorite meal prep dish for us to make ahead of time and freeze into portions that we can pull out of the freezer to reheat for an effortless weeknight meal.
-It’s always easiest to slice and portion it the day after it’s been baked and chilled overnight in the fridge.
+It's always easiest to slice and portion it the day after it's been baked and chilled overnight in the fridge.
 You can simply reheat in the oven, or in a skillet drizzled with a little olive oil over medium heat covered with a lid until warmed through.

 Looking for More Delicious Pasta Dishes to Make?